ndau/genesis/data and procedures/Genesis Keys and Addresses - Reference Copy.md

 Public Key: npuba8jadtbbeb9fnizk2fxcvpkathgs4bvvd8gy6swzq4tiy7hr7hwxzisjaqkgqi9zgpzc2iuw

 ### ndau Network Operations
-Address used to collect and distribute transaction fees and a 10% network operations fee from all accrued EAI.
+Address used to collect any portion of the 10% network operations fee (from EAI) that will not be distributed as node rewards.
+These funds would be used to pay for other operations, if any.
+At genesis there is no plan to direct any funds to this account.
 Will be claimed using keys assigned to ndev.

 Address:    ndnhhr5kg3ku9vtaph7pwkz3mxgvizc565ec37prbkzja7ex